jacastanon01/encapsulation-abstraction-article-code/README.md

 Object-oriented programming offers a powerful paradigm for organizing code, focusing on classes to manage data.
 Encapsulation, the first key concept, involves controlling access to class properties.
 In Python, this is achieved through naming conventions and underscores.
 Recall how we were able to encapsulate the `__is_alive` attribute.
 On the other hand, abstraction, the second key concept, centers on distilling essential information while hiding implementation details.
 I hope this article was able to demonstrate how abstraction often complements encapsulation.

-I am not an expert here so if I made any mistakes, please reach out so I can continue learning.
+My goal is to continue documenting my progress so if I made any mistakes, please reach out so I can continue learning.
 Feel free to use this code as a playground to enhance your knowledge and see how it could be improved.